 - All airfare, airport and departure taxes, and excess baggage fees.
-Round-trip airfare is approximately \$450 to \$800 between the US and San José, Costa Rica, depending on origin. - Passport and visa fees. - Gratuities tipping is always discretionary.
-However, we suggest budgeting about \$18 to \$25 per participant per day for January 16 to January 28 with our leader (about \$234 to \$325 total per participant). - Emergency medical and evacuation insurance and trip cancellation insurance.
+Round-trip airfare is approximately \$395 to \$605 between the US and San José, Costa Rica, depending on origin. - Passport and visa fees. - COVID tests. - We can arrange divergent airport transfers and extra hotel nights for an extra cost. - Gratuities tipping is always discretionary.
+However, we suggest budgeting about \$8 to \$13 per participant per day for 13 days with our leader and driver (about \$104 to \$169 total per participant). - Emergency evacuation insurance and trip cancellation insurance.
 For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.